kniet/Student-Management-System-Version-2.0/README.md

 # Student-Management-System
 Student Management System is a web application built using the Java Spring and Hibernate frameworks.
-It allows for the management of student informations and registraion new users.
+It allows for the management of student informations and registration new users.

 # Technologies:
 * Spring MVC